Japan rebuffs Seoul's calls to scrap export curbs | MarketScreener

 Tokyo's halt to preferential treatment of the three materials would force exporters to seek permission for each individual shipment to South Korea, taking around 90 days.

-The dispute stems from Tokyo's frustration at what it calls a lack of action by Seoul over a South Korean court ruling last October that ordered Nippon Steel to compensate former forced labourers.
+The dispute stems from Tokyo's frustration at what it calls a lack of action by Seoul over a South Korean court ruling last October that ordered Nippon Steel to compensate former forced laborers.

-Japan says the issue of forced labour was fully settled in 1965 when the neighbours restored diplomatic ties.
+Japan says the issue of forced labor was fully settled in 1965 when the neighbors restored diplomatic ties.

 The curbs came just weeks before a July 21 upper house election, where Prime Minister Shinzo Abe's Liberal Democratic Party (LDP) and its junior partner are expected to win a solid majority.